ezaiger/tech-blog/README.md

   ## Installation
   - Create a .gitignore file and include: node_modules/, .DS_Store/, .vscode, and package-lock.json.
-  - Install Handlebars.js by entering 'npm i express-handlebars' in the command line.
+  - Install all dependencies by entering 'npm i' in the command line.

   ## Usage
-  Follow this <a href="">link</a> to view the deployed application.
+  Follow this <a href="https://tech-blog-ezaiger.herokuapp.com/">link</a> to view the deployed application.

   ## Contributing
   Code provided by ezaiger.
+Referenced Module 14 lesson material.

   ## Tests
   N/A